Skip to main content

 Carve-Out Transactions

 Carve-out transactions can bring a series of risks to buyers.
-Our team of specialists are available to work with you to aim to minimize post-close surprises, helping to deliver on a sound insurance strategy that enables you to focus on value creation.
+Our team of specialists is available to work with you to aim to minimise post-close surprises, helping to deliver a sound insurance strategy that enables you to focus on value creation.

-A number of global economic factors acting in concert are expected to result in a continued rise in carve-out transactions, as corporations of all sizes and across all industries are seeking to divest subsidiaries, assets, or teams that do not align with their corporate strategy.
+A number of global economic factors acting in concert are expected to result in a continued rise in carve-out transactions, as corporations of all sizes and across all industries seek to divest subsidiaries, assets, or teams that do not align with their corporate strategy.

 The team of transaction advisory specialists within Marsh’s Private Equity and Mergers & Acquisitions (PEMA) Practice is well positioned to help you navigate the insurance challenges that can arise in such deals.
-We can help you identify the risks associated with the transaction and help you address the challenges that you may face through the process.
+We can help you identify the risks associated with the transaction and assist you in addressing the challenges that you may face throughout the process.

 Specific risks of a carve-out